bdlow/sbms0/README.md

 ## Input/Output Connections

 Put simply, the SBMS0 has two relatively protected voltage measuring inputs for the load and charging shunts and one resistance measuring input for a temperature sensor, and multiple digital outputs that act as low-current switches.
+The digital outputs *must* have external current limiting (typically, a resistor).

 In more detail: all IO connectors are differential: they have separate positive and negative connections, as opposed to a single-ended IO with a common/shared ground.
 This is advantageous for better noise rejection and also ensures all connections are isolated including from each other (up to 76V for the analogue inputs).
-The ADC and PV inputs are directly connected to current-sense amplifier sense inputs; these are both bidirectional - can measure current flow in both directions.
-The PV shunt is normally expected to have current flowing from the PV to battery so the polarity of the PV inputs is "reversed" to reflect this usual current direction: thus PVp is connected to the "more positive" side even though technically it's connected to the negative sense input.
+The ADC and PV inputs are directly connected to current-sense amplifier sense inputs; the ADC is bidirectional - can measure current flow in both directions - and the PV input is unidirectional (able to measure positive values only, as charge current normally only flows from PV to battery).
+The latter has some implications with respect to calibrating any measurement offset errors, discussed in shunt calibration, below.

-The optocoupled outputs are isolated Darlington transistor outputs and essentially behave as a switch that can sink up to a *maximum* of 150 mA (and 300V, ref.
+The optocoupled digital outputs are isolated Darlington transistor outputs and essentially behave as a switch that can sink up to a *maximum* of 150 mA (and 300V, ref.
 TLP187 datasheet) - under 50mA is recommended by ElectroDacus ([ref](https://groups.google.com/g/electrodacus/c/2OB3qrNVyYU/m/HE2ZlcKOBAAJ)).
 Polarity is significant - the negative 'n' side of the output must be at the lower potential, typically ground; be aware the optocoupler also has reverse biased diode across its output junctions so if the digital output is connected in reverse, it'll be "always on".

 ![TLP187](TLP187.png)

+The outputs **must** be externally current limited - connecting the output directly across power and ground will result in a failed optocoupler.
+Though many controlled devices, such as a BatteryProtect, incorporate current limiting, if any part of the switched circuit is connected to battery positive then it's probably a good idea to include a 1-10kΩ resistor in series.

 The outputs can be reconfigured to suit multiple functions, described in the next section.
 The default configuration is given in the following table: